koustubhjuvekar/Koustubh-AWS/IAM/README.md

 Answer:

 -    You can use and apply the permission policies, using IAM.
+Just as we did before, only `READ` and `LIST` permissions.
 This is the best approach, because you don't need to apply individually, direct apply to group.

 -    Another way is to **_Turn on Termination protection in EC2_**.
 But it needs to set this individually per EC2.
 So if you have 1000 EC2s, it's practically impossible.
 So ABove given approach is correct and feasible.

+--> Whatever policy you write, it should not go above size **64kb**

+vid 38.14

 <!---
 Create a custom IAM policy named `S3ReadListPolicy.`